-During 2018, we generated total revenue of \$12.6 million, which represents a 4% increase from 2017.
-Our new product revenue during 2018 was \$5.7 million, which represents a 2% decrease from 2017, while our mature product revenue during 2018 was \$6.9 million, which represents a 9% increase from 2017.
-We shipped our new products into four of our targeted mobile market segments: Smartphones, Wearables, Mobile Enterprise, and Tablets.
-We also started generating revenue from the new Artificial Intelligence or AI market in 2018.
-Overall, we reported a net loss of \$13.8 million for 2018 compared to a net loss of \$14.1 million for 2017.
+During 2020 we generated total revenue of \$8.6 million, which represents a 16% decrease from \$10.3 million in fiscal 2019.
+Our new product revenue during fiscal 2020 was \$2.8 million, which represents an 11% decrease from fiscal 2019, while our mature product revenue during 2020 was \$5.9 million, which represents a 19% decrease from 2019.
+We shipped our new products into four of our targeted mobile market segments: Smartphones, Wearables, Mobile Enterprise, Tablets, and SaaS revenue from the new Artificial Intelligence or AI market beginning in 2019.
+Overall, with the improvements in reduced operating expenses achieved by our restructuring activities, offset partially by the impact of the COVID-19 pandemic beginning in early fiscal 2020, we reported a net loss of \$11.2 million for 2020 compared to a net loss of \$15.4 million for 2019

-We have experienced net losses in the recent years and expect such losses to continue through at least the year ending December 29, 2019 as we continue to develop new products, applications and technologies.
+We have experienced net losses in the recent years and expect losses to continue through at least fiscal year 2021, as we continue to develop new products, applications and technologies.
 Whether we can achieve cash flow levels sufficient to support our operations cannot be accurately predicted.
-Unless such cash flow levels are achieved in addition to the proceeds we received from our recent sale of our equity securities, we may need to borrow additional funds or sell debt or equity securities, or some combination thereof, to provide funding for our operations, and such additional funding may not be available on commercially reasonable terms, or at all accounting policies as those that are most important to the portrayal of our financial condition and results of operations and require us to make our most difficult and subjective judgments, often as a result of the need to make estimates of matters that are inherently uncertain.
-Based on this definition, our critical policies include revenue recognition including determination of the Stand-Alone Selling Price, or SSP, for each distinct performance obligation, sales returns and allowances, valuation of inventories including identification of excess quantities and product obsolescence, allowance for doubtful accounts, valuation of long-lived assets, measurement of stock-based compensation and accounting for income taxes.
-We believe that we apply judgments and estimates in a consistent manner and that such consistent application results in consolidated financial statements and accompanying notes that fairly represent all periods presented.
-However, any factual errors or errors in these judgments and estimates may have a material impact on our financial statements.
+Unless such cash flow levels are achieved in addition to the proceeds we received from our recent sale of our equity securities, we may need to borrow additional funds or sell debt or equity securities, or some combination thereof, to provide funding for our operations, and such additional funding may not be available on commercially reasonable terms, or at all.